Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 Who cares about that?

-I mean, this is the this is the point.
+I mean, this is the point.

 He can't run on anything he did in Massachusetts.

-You need to have a big and by the way, it's not good enough to say people on the space coast are hurting.
+You need to have a big, and by the way, it's not good enough to say people on the space coast are hurting.

-He was he that's what he does everywhere he goes.
+That's what he does everywhere he goes.

 When you're in Iowa, you go, people in the Hawkeye state are hurting.